-Straight-line speculation (SLS): We implemented an LMSPEC model, illustrated in §4.2, that capturess the effects of straight-line speculation implemented in some AMD cores [77].
+Straight-line speculation (SLS): We implemented a model, illustrated in §4.2, that captures the effects of straight-line speculation implemented in some AMD cores [79].
 The model always speculates for a fixed number of steps beyond any jump micro-operation.

 Store bypass speculation (STL): The LMSPEC model illustrated in §4.3 captures the effects of speculation over store bypasses [30].
 Following [20], our model speculatively ignores issued store microoperations for a fixed number of steps.

-Return address speculation (RSB): We implemented two clauses modeling speculation over return instructions.
-Both models employ a return stack buffer to determine the speculation target, but they differ in how they handle buffer under- and over-flows.
-One model, denoted RSB{\circ} and presented in §4.2, uses a circular buffer that wraps around on over- or underflows.
-The other, denoted as RSB{\perp} , is inspired by the return speculation in [20].
+Return address speculation (RsB): We implemented two clauses modeling speculation over return instructions.
+Both models employ a return stack buffer to determine the speculation target, but they differ in how they handle buffer under- and overflows.
+One model, denoted RsB ${\circ}$ and presented in §4.2, uses a circular buffer that wraps around on over- or underflows.
+The other, denoted as RsB ${\perp}$, is inspired by the return speculation in [20].
 It simply drops its oldest entry on overflow and halts (refuses to speculate further) on underflow.

 6.1.3 Assessment.
 In terms of expressiveness, we observe that our leakage models span a large class of microarchitectural leaks.
-In particular, our leakage clauses cover both standard models like constant-time as well as advanced optimizations (cache compression and prefetching) and examples from all optimization proposals studied in [60].
+In particular, our leakage clauses cover both standard models like constant-time and advanced optimizations (cache compression and prefetching) and examples from all optimization proposals studied in [60].
 Similarly, our prediction clauses cover multiple different speculation mechanisms and all speculation mechanisms used in state-of-the-art tools [20, 50].
-To the best of our knowl-edge, this is the largest library of leakage models (108 models) to be implemented in a single language/tool.
+To the best of our knowledge, this is the largest library of leakage models (108 models) to be implemented in a single language/tool.